francoposa/francoposa.io/content/resources/dev-setup/initial-dev-setup-macos.md

 #### Option 2: The Command Line

 1. Open the Terminal application, or another terminal emulator if you have one installed
-2. Run `% echo $SHELL` to see the default shell for your user.
+2. Run `echo $SHELL` to see the default shell for your user.
 If the output is `/bin/zsh` or anything else ending in `zsh`, then you are already set.
 If the output is `/bin/bash` or anything else *not* ending in `zsh` then continue to the next step.
 3. Ensure you know the location of Zsh on your machine by running `which zsh`.